FurkanAkkamis25/FurkanAkkamis25/README.md

 - 👀 I’m interested in software.
 - 🌱 I’m currently learning JAVA.
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me e-mail: furkanakkamis2525@gmmail.com

 <!---
 FurkanAkkamis25/FurkanAkkamis25 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.